open-telemetry/opentelemetry-specification/specification/api-tracing.md

 with the same key as an existing attribute SHOULD overwrite the existing attribute's value.

+Attribute values expressing a numerical value of zero or an empty string are considered meaningful and MUST be stored and passed to the exporter.
+Attribute values of `null` are considered undefined and are discarded as if `SetAttribute` was never called.
+If overwriting values is allowed, this results in clearing the previous value and dropping the attribute key from the set of attributes.

+`null` values within arrays MUST be preserved.
+This is required for map/dictionary structures represented as two arrays with indices that are kept in sync (e.g., two attributes `header_keys` and `header_values`, both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

 Note that the OpenTelemetry project documents certain ["standard attributes"](data-semantic-conventions.md) that have prescribed semantic meanings.